siimon/prom-client/README.md

 `{labels, value, exemplarLabels}`.

-When using exemplars, the registry used for metrics should be set to OpenMetrics type (including the global or default registry).
+When using exemplars, the registry used for metrics should be set to OpenMetrics type (including the global or default registry if no registries are specified).

 ### Registy type